null

 Although the nickel sounds like it would only be made from one metal – nickel – in reality, the U.S. Mint makes all of its five-cent coins with an alloy of multiple metals instead.

-25 Percent Nickel
+25 Percent Nickel Coin

-First, each official nickel in the U.S. is made with 25% nickel.
+First, each official nickel coin in the U.S. is made with 25% nickel.
 That nickel material is combined with layers of other materials like…

 75 Percent Copper and Manganese

 75% Copper and manganese or some other strengthening metal, such as iron.
-This alloy is called “cupronickel” or copper-nickel, a reference to the alloyed nature of the resulting material.
+This alloy is called “ cupronickel” or copper-nickel, a reference to the alloyed nature of the resulting material.

 Copper and manganese are added to nickel to strengthen five-cent coins, making them better for general circulation.
 Nickels have been made with this metallic composition since 1866, with a diameter of 0.835 inches and a thickness of 0.077 inches.